lexiecorn/oto-gapo/docs/DOCUMENTATION_STATUS.md

 1. Add class-level documentation to custom widgets as they are created/updated
 2. Document complex UI components with usage examples
 3. Consider adding a "Common Patterns" guide for frequently used code patterns
+4. Add a short guide for telemetry configuration (Clarity) per environment

 ## Documentation Tools